oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 You obtained the Okta values when you created your application using the Okta CLI earlier.
 Your Okta domain is part of the Issuer.
 The Firebase values came from the configuration you copied when you first created your application.

 There is currently a known error in React 18 with the Okta React library where multiple rerenders can lead to an error message in the `oktaAuth` object.
-While fixing the error is ongoing, you can work around it by taking React out of `strict` mode.
+Work on fixing this error is ongoing.
+In the meantime, you can work around it by taking React out of `strict` mode.
 Replace the code in your `index.js` file with the following code.

 ```jsx
 import React from 'react';